Bob Griffin (basketball): Biography

-Griffin married Ariela, an accountant for the Steimatzky bookstore of Yemenite heritage whom he met at a bus stop in Israel.
+Griffin married Ariela, an accountant for the Steimatzky bookstore of Yemeni-Jewish descent, whom he met at a bus stop in Israel.
 In 1977 they had a daughter in Israel, Becky Griffin, who became an Israeli model, TV presenter, and actress, and in 1983 they had a son, Oren Griffin, who works in the Israeli high-tech sector.
 When he retires, Griffin plans to return to his home in Tel Aviv.

 Basketball career

 Visiting friends from the Columbia University basketball team who were playing in Israel, Griffin ended up playing basketball in the Israeli Basketball Premier League from 1972 to 1979, for Maccabi Ramat Gan and Maccabi Tel Aviv.
 A Jewish-American, he became an Israeli citizen under Israel's Law of Return.
 The highlight was playing for the Maccabi Tel Aviv team that won the 1976–77 FIBA European Champions Cup.
 In the semifinals, he recalled: "No one gave us a chance to win.
 The most that people (in Israel) were hoping for was that we didn't lose by too much.
 CSKA Moscow (the Russian Red Army team) had beaten Real Madrid, one of the elite teams in Europe, by 20 points the previous week in Madrid....
 Our attitude was, maybe they beat Madrid last week, but they still have to beat us this week."
 Maccabi Tel Aviv beat the Russian Red Army 91 to 79.
 Griffin won three Israeli titles with the team.